HAHerrmann/FluxSamplingComparison/README.md

 All scripts for this analysis can be found in the *ArabidopsisStudy* folder.

 ### DOI
-Our most recent Zenodo DOI generate for the journal submission is:
+Our most recent Zenodo DOI generated for the journal submission is:

 https://doi.org/10.5281/zenodo.3239075